Dre Campbell Farm

 How Long Does Diatomaceous Earth Take to Kill Insects?

-Diatomaceous earth (DE) usually takes a few hours to several days to kill insects, depending the insect type and how much DE they come into contact with.
+Diatomaceous earth (DE) can take a few hours to several days to kill insects.
+This depends on the type of insect and the amount of DE it comes into contact with.

-• Smaller insects (ants, fleas, lice, aphids, etc.) may die within 12 to 48 hours after contact.
+• Smaller insects (ants, fleas, lice, aphids, etc.) may die within 12 to 48 hours of contact.

 DE works, but the process is not instant.
 Once an insect walks through it, the clock starts ticking.